hujhax/austin-improv-wiki/Performers/Tyler Bryce.md

 **Tyler Bryce** is an improv performer and director.

 ## History
-A post from him about the first improv show he ever saw:<blockquote>The first show I saw was in Dallas in 1990.
+A post from him about the first improv show he ever saw:
+> The first show I saw was in Dallas in 1990.
 My friend Greg Wilson was cast in ComedySportz Dallas (they later became Ad Libs).
 I went to the show and thought it was wonderfully crazy.
 Moved to Austin a year later and auditioned here.
 Never looked back.
-Perhaps I should get a rearview mirror.</blockquote>
+Perhaps I should get a rearview mirror.

 ## Troupes
 * [[Troupes/ComedySportz|ComedySportz]] (Austin and NYC)